alaingoldman/Truffle/README.md

 ```
 $ truffle create contract MySale
 ```
 Now we have to add a migration file for deploying this contract to the evm.
+Create a file called `truftest/migrations/3_add_Sale.js`

+Note that the filename is prefixed with a number and is suffixed by a description.
+The numbered prefix is required in order to record whether the migration ran successfully.
+The suffix is purely for human readability and comprehension.

 ```
 var MySale = artifacts.require("./MySale.sol");